antdke/antdke.co/content/posts/2021-01-17--Favorable-Winds.md

 - _"But this one looks cool too."_
 - _"Ooo, what about this one?"_

-It wasn't until I picked a direction that I could differentiate between an opportunities that were "right for me" and ones that were okay but decline-able.
+It wasn't until I picked a direction that I could differentiate between opportunities that were "right for me" and ones that were okay but decline-able.

 It's advice I'd give to any young person.